mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 It is probable that the Behaypoe are omnivorous but little can be said with certainty other than that they really like fruit.
-Spaces in between their buildings are almost always given over to orchards or plantations of fruit- bearing bushes and interactions between Behaypoe and humans are always characterised by gifts of fruit.
+Spaces in between their buildings are almost always given over to orchards or plantations of fruit-bearing bushes and interactions between Behaypoe and humans are always characterised by gifts of fruit.
 The delight with which the Behaypoe received the first replies-in-kind has never been surpassed but a basket